amd/ryzen-ai-documentation/docs/xbutil.rst

 Examine, Validate, and Configure the NPU
 =========================================
 Ryzen-AI features an integrated NPU explorer tool called 'xbutil,' which is a command-line interface for both developers and end-users to monitor and manage the NPU.
 This feature is currently in the early access phase.

+The ``xbutil`` command-line tool can be accessed from ``C:\Windows\System32\AMD``.
+Within the Ryzen-AI installer conda environment, ``xbutil`` can be directly invoked.

 Currently, it supports three primary commands:

 - **examine:** Retrieves reports related to the platform and AIE.
 - **validate:** Executes sanity tests on the device.
 - **configure:** Manages the performance level of the device.

+You can use '--help' with any command, such as 'xbutil examine --help,' to view all supported subcommands and their details.

-1. Examining Platform and AIE Reports Examples
+1. Examining Platform and AIE Reports - Examples
 ------------------------------------------------

 .. code-block:: shell